 About Your Future

 The goal of scholarships isn't just to get students an education, but to open up certain doors because of that education.
 Show that you have the same concerns and aspirations about your future in the questions that you ask.
 For example, you can ask, "What resources or opportunities are available after I graduate?" or "Does your organization sponsor any programs to for job placement or connecting with alumni?"
-Your questions should be insightful yet brief.
+Just remember to keep your questions insightful, yet brief.

 - Dmitriy Shironosov/iStock/Getty Images